PseudoDevs/IamGhost/abcmd3.md

-Last updated: 2024-04-09 11:52:52
+Last updated: 2024-04-09 11:53:27
-Random Quote: That right there, that's a scone.
-Tastes like a muffin except it sucks all the spit out of your mouth. - Jim Hopper
+Random Quote: The men of always aren't interested in the children of never. - Pablo Escobar